Tenshi147/Tenshi147/README.md

 </h1>

 <pre>
-- Interested in: Python, C, GoLang and NodeJS
+- Interested in: Python, C, Java, GoLang and NodeJS
 - Working on:    Limitless Sniper
 - Pronouns:      They/Them (or anything it doesn't really matter)
 - Discord:       Kawaii#2006